apache/fluo-uno/README.md

     ./install/fluo-1.0.0-beta-1/bin/fluo

-If you run some tests and then want a fresh cluster, run `uno setup all` command again which will kill all running processes, clear any data and logs, and restart your cluster.
+If you run some tests and then want a fresh cluster, run the `setup` command again which will kill all running processes, clear any data and logs, and restart your cluster.

 ## Running Apache Fluo applications